 If someone you care about ever has a birthday, that is more than enough reason right there.
 But also, have you ever been invited to someone's home for dinner?
 Show up with a cake you baked yourself and you're certain to be asked back.

 Not that cake should be reserved for special occasions.
-Cake should be pedestrian.
+The cake should be pedestrian.
 Run of the mill.
-Cake should be like pancakes.
-As a matter of fact, cake is easier than pancakes, and it lasts longer.
+The cake should be like pancakes.
+As a matter of fact, the cake is easier than pancakes, and it lasts longer.

 Note that this is not about decorating a cake.
 Nor is this about frosting a cake.
 This is about baking a plain, simple, elegant cake.
 Made by you, in your kitchen, at least once a week, but preferably twice.
 "Never be without cake!" shall be your motto.

 Boxed Cake Mix vs. Cake Mix From Scratch